yrishabh/Web-Programing-with-Python-and-JavaScript/Lecture0 Git/GitReadme.txt

 3: git commit -m "message" take a snapshot of the repository in the current moment and save it
 4: git status is a simple Command that effectively just tells you what's currently going on in your repository
+5: git push, push our code from our local computer to  the repository that's stored somewher on the internet
+6: git Pull , pull the code from remote server to your local computer